rarebreed/decipher/README.md

 - Minimize functional dependencies either through DI tools like koin, or simple argument passing
 - Model functions as curried functions (auto-implemented with annotation processor)

+### alonzo

+The `alonzo` subproject contains some helper functions, as well as an annotation processor that can autocurry a function or class by generating new code that creates curried versions of the functions.